kamilburda/gimp-export-layers/resources/docs/sections/Intro.md

 Features
 --------

-* support for any file format provided by GIMP and third-party plug-ins,
+* Export in any file format provided by GIMP and third-party plug-ins
-* treat layer groups as folders,
+* Treat layer groups as folders
-* display a preview of layers to be exported,
+* Preview layers to be exported
-* customize export with a rich set of additional operations and constraints,
+* Customize export with additional operations and constraints
-* ...and much more.